Avaiga/taipy-doc/docs/release-notes/index.md

 <h4><strong><code>taipy-gui</code></strong> 4.0.0</h4>

+- A new control called [`metric`](../manuals/userman/gui/viselements/generic/metric.md) was added to represent significant numerical information such as an industrial KPI.
-- A new control called [`chat`](../manuals/userman/gui/viselements/generic/chat.md) was added to simplify the creation of chatting application.
+- A new control called [`chat`](../manuals/userman/gui/viselements/generic/chat.md) was added to simplify the creation of chatting applications.

 <h4><strong><code>taipy-core</code></strong> 4.0.0 </h4>